saik23/VehicleInsurance_JAVA/README.md

 - src/VehicleInsurance/InsuranceCompany.java
 - Run the above file and the prompts will direct the rest of the implementation.

+## Tests:
+- Each class is tested thoroughly using unit tests and functionality across multiple classes.
+- Controller tests run through predefined input strings instead of user input.

 ## MVC:
 - This project uses the MVC design principle.
 - View: A simple class to show the basic interface and print outputs/prompts to screen.